 Make some cookie dough from your favourite recipe and roll it out, then using a butterfly cookie cutter cut your biscuits.
 Bake and leave them to cool.

 Make royal icing of a medium consistency and scoop out two small portions of uncoloured icing and separate.
 With the remaining icing add red food colouring (make sure you mix well so the colour is consistent).
 Scoop out another portion of the icing leaving a bigger portion in the bowl, thin down the bigger red mixture and your ready to decorate.

-Next using the same technique draw two semi-circles at the top inner portion of each wing, Leave the icing to dry for at least 10 minutes before you start next step.
+Next using the same technique draw two semi-circles at the top inner portion of each wing.
+Leave the icing to dry for at least 10 minutes before you start the next step.